AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

 ### Missing items in the mapping panel

-If some items are missing in the mapping panel in the setup of the modules following the Webhooks > Custom Webhook module, click on the **Webhooks > Custom Webhook** module to open its setup and click **Re-determine data structure**:
+If some items are missing in the mapping panel in the setup of the modules following the Webhooks >[!UICONTROL Custom Webhook] module, click on the **Webhooks > Custom Webhook** module to open its setup and click **Re-determine data structure**:

 ![](assets/redetermine-data-structure-btn-350x195.png)